Features

 The results window, the list The results window, the entry

-The layout of the dictionary entry is identical to that of the JISHOP/PC; you can find the description in the JISHOP/PC's manual.
+The layout of the dictionary entry is identical to that of the JiShop/Windows; you can find the description here.
 All kanji in the entry are hyperlinks - if you click a kanji with your stilus, the kanji's own dictionary entry will be displayed.
 Clicking the large kanji image will activate the Compounds window and place the kanji into a search cell.

-JISHOP Mobile supports retrieval and display of online Stroke Order Diagrams (SODs), like the Strokes plugin does for JISHOP/PC.
+JiShop Mobile supports retrieval and display of online Stroke Order Diagrams (SODs), like the Strokes plugin does for JiShop/Windows.
 To see the SODs, you can use the Menu/Kanji/Stroke order command, or click the Strokes button.
 The SODs are taken from the Internet, so for this command you must have an active connection.

 The command bar contains the following commands: